 During the medical history, doctors ask about the following:

 During the physical examination, doctors focus on the ears, nose, and throat (including the tonsils, base of the tongue, and thyroid and salivary glands).
 They look for signs of infection or abnormal growths, including looking down the throat with a mirror or a thin flexible viewing tube (laryngoscopy).
-They also feel the neck lump or lumps to determine whether it is soft, rubbery or hard and whether or not it is tender.
+They also feel the neck lump or lumps to determine whether the lump is soft, rubbery or hard and whether it is tender.

 Testing

-If there is an obvious source of infection, such as a cold or a sore throat, or the person is young and healthy and has a tender lump present for only a few days, no tests are needed immediately.
+If there is an obvious source of infection (such as a cold or a sore throat) or if the person is young and healthy and has a tender lump present for only a few days, no tests are needed immediately.
 Such people are watched closely to see whether the lump goes away without treatment.
 If it does not go away, tests are needed.

-Most other people should have a blood count and a chest x-ray.
-For younger people without risk factors for or findings that suggest cancer (such as mouth growths), doctors often take a tissue sample (biopsy).
-For older people, particularly those with warning signs or risk factors for cancer, doctors often do several tests to look for a source of cancer before doing a needle biopsy or excisional biopsy (remove entire lump for testing).
-Such tests often include blood tests and computed tomography (CT) or magnetic resonance imaging (MRI) of the head and neck.
-Ultrasound is preferred for children to avoid radiation exposure and may be used in adults if doctors suspect a thyroid mass.
-Children, in whom lumps are caused most often by infection, are usually first given a trial of antibiotics.
+Most other people should have a complete blood count (CBC) and a chest x-ray.
+If younger people have no risk factors for cancer or findings that suggest cancer (such as mouth growths), imaging tests are often done, sometimes followed by biopsy.
+For older people, particularly those with warning signs or risk factors for cancer, doctors often do several tests to look for a source of cancer before they remove a piece of the lump (a needle biopsy) or the entire lump for testing (an excisional biopsy).
+Tests often include blood tests and computed tomography (CT) or magnetic resonance imaging (MRI) of the head and neck.
+Ultrasonography is preferred for children to avoid radiation exposure and may be used in adults if doctors suspect a thyroid mass.
+In children, infection is the most common cause of neck lumps, So before an imaging test is done, children are usually first given antibiotics to see if the lumps go away.

-To look for cancer originating in other parts of the body, doctors usually take x-rays of the upper digestive tract, do a thyroid scan, and do a CT scan of the chest.
-Direct examination of the larynx (laryngoscopy), lungs (bronchoscopy), and esophagus (esophagoscopy) and simultaneous biopsies may be needed.
+To look for cancer originating in other parts of the body, doctors usually take x-rays of the upper digestive tract, a thyroid scan, and a CT scan of the chest.
+Direct examination of the larynx (laryngoscopy), lungs (bronchoscopy), and esophagus (esophagoscopy) with biopsies, done at the same time, may be needed.

 Doctors treat the cause of the neck mass.